 ...examines the remedies for wrongful dismissal before the [Supreme Court of Canada's decision in Wallacev.
 United Grain Growers Ltd., 3 S.C.R.
 701] and alludes to the changing nature of the employment relationship.
 It describes the principles set out in Wallace in respect of bad faith dismissal and reviews the subsequent judicial interpretation and application of Wallace.
 Options for reform are then identified, followed by our recommendations for reform.

-Dismissed grievor's defence that he was addicted to internet pornography rejected because he chose not to get help
+Dismissed grievor's defence that he was addicted to internet pornography rejected, as chose not to get help

 Public Service Alliance of Canada v.
 Greater Toronto Airports Authority (Ontario Grievance Arbitration, D. Murray, November 12, 2001)